-As the son of a music journalist, Lars understands the strong, if not always obvious link between pop music and black metal.
-So when he offered to give us a list of 10 pop songs every black metal fan should hear, we weren’t going to turn him down.
-Granted, it’s a broad definition of ‘pop’, but then popular music by its nature is everything to all people.
+It might seem a big leap between what Lars is doing with Black Void and pop music, but there’s a connection.
+When he offered to give us a list of 10 pop songs every black metal fan should hear, we weren’t going to turn him down.
+And granted, it’s a broad definition of ‘pop’, but then popular music by its nature is everything to all people.
 So open your ears and dive in.

 Leonard Cohen - You Want it Darker (You Want It Darker)